Academics & Research

 - SINCE 1999 Notre Dame faculty members have won more fellowships (65) from the National Endowment for the Humanities than any other institution in the country.

-90% of faculty have terminal degrees and doctorates.
+99% of full-time faculty have terminal degrees and doctorates.

 These three faculty members were recently awarded fellowships from National Endowment for the Humanities.